Documentation Guidelines

 6. Students are welcome to submit their previous Individualized Education Program (IEP), 504 Accommodation Plan, educational plans, records of accommodation on standardized tests such as SAT or ACT, and/or accommodation letters from previous academic institutions as supplemental information; however, while these documents contribute to consideration, they alone are insufficient for full determination.

-7. Self-reported checklists and/or surveys can serve to supplement the diagnostic profile, but do not substitute for clinical observations and sound diagnostic assessments in determining functional impairment and reasonable accommodations.
+7. Self-reported checklists and/or surveys can serve to supplement the diagnostic profile but do not substitute for clinical observations and sound diagnostic assessments in determining functional impairment and reasonable accommodations.

 8. Documentation must be in English.
 Documentation in a language other than English should be submitted along with a certified translation provided by a licensed translation service.